matatk/matatk.github.io/research/index.markdown

 ## Publications

 My publications can be accessed from [Loughborough's Institutional Repository](https://repository.lboro.ac.uk/search?q=%3Aauthor%3A+%22Matthew+T.+Atkinson%22).
-I'm also on [Google Scholar Citations](http://scholar.google.com/citations?hl=en&user=a3_nU40AAAAJ) and [CiteULike](http://www.citeulike.org/user/matatk).
+I'm also on [Google Scholar Citations](http://scholar.google.com/citations?hl=en&user=a3_nU40AAAAJ).

-**If you are a researcher wishing to cite AudioQuake, please cite [the SIGGRAPH/Sandbox paper](http://hdl.handle.net/2134/4431) and/or [the Level Description Language paper](http://hdl.handle.net/2134/4478).**
+If you are a researcher wishing to cite AudioQuake, please cite [the SIGGRAPH/Sandbox paper](http://hdl.handle.net/2134/4431) and/or [the Level Description Language paper](http://hdl.handle.net/2134/4478).

 ## Research Areas